yanghl22/nodejs-web-api/README.md

 # TODOLIST

-Refine the exception handling, write tests for each api.
+Later I will refine the exception handling and write tests for each webapi.
+In addition, I will create a front-end application use angular 2 to consume the webapi